-No. For loans that were not yet disbursed (whether fully or at all) as of April 30, 2020, business concerns that are part of a "single corporate group" are limited to receiving no more than \$20 million of PPP loan proceeds in the aggregate.
+No. For loans disbursed after 4/30/20, business concerns that are part of a "single corporate group" are limited to receiving no more than \$20 million of PPP loan proceeds in the aggregate.
 SBA/Treasury have imposed this limitation to preserve finite appropriations for PPP loans and to ensure broad access for eligible borrowers.
 Business concerns are part of a "single corporate group" if they are majority owned, directly or indirectly, by a common parent.
 Note: this limit is in addition to the 500 employee and 1-loan-per-borrower restrictions, and that it applies notwithstanding application of the affiliation waiver discussed in FAQs 20-26, above.